Would a sprocker be the right breed for you? Tony Buckwell advises ...

 The first night she protested from her cage from dusk to dawn: a heart-rending mixture of squeaks, pips and small woofs.
-We tried the old trick of providing a hot-water bottle in her bed to replicate the warmth of her littermates, but it didn’t make any difference.
+We tried the old trick of providing a hot-water bottle in her bed to replicate the warmth of her litter mates, but it didn’t make any difference.
 At 4am my wife Jan finally gave in, taking her out into the garden.
 Though it was still quite dark, there was a skylark singing, so Jan decided that there was at least one reward for being up at such an hour.

 The second night the protests were repeated and I was beginning to think that Michael was right; perhaps we should have got a more mature dog.
 Then things started to improve rapidly.
 Emma not only went to bed without protest, but slept on progressively later, with not a woof all night.
 She now wakes around 6am, which is not a bad time on a spring morning with the sun shining and the cuckoo calling.

-House training the puppy
+House training a sprocker puppy

 Puppies are enormously entertaining and I had forgotten quite how energetic they can be, the intense bursts of energy, followed by total collapse as batteries are recharged.
 From the moment she stepped into the house, Emma has oozed confidence and has been as bold and inquisitive a puppy as you could wish for.
 She has also been demanding, so we are treading the fine line between giving her attention without giving in.